-In the summer of 2010 the Guernsey Alzheimer's Association was greatly honoured by the gift from Her Majesty of "The Queen's Award for Voluntary Service” Later in the year four volunteers were delighted to receive an invitation to a Garden Party at Buckingham Palace.
+Later in 2010 the Guernsey Alzheimer's Association was greatly honoured by the gift from Her Majesty of "The Queen's Award for Voluntary Service".

-The needs of carers are not always recognized but almost all of our volunteers have personal experience of caring for family and so can fully empathise with those who visit us.
-They can offer, not just information, but an hour or two of companionship and support.
+The needs of carers are not always recognized but many of our volunteers have experience of caring for family and so can fully understand the concerns of those who visit us.
+We can offer information and advice but equally important is companionship and support.

-Our founder Lady Cater together with our Patron Mrs Lynda Walker and the Chairman Jurat Michael Tanguy and all our volunteers invite carers and those seeking help or advice to our excellent Centre at Delancey where a warm welcome will always await.
+Chairman Stephen Collas and all of our volunteers invite carers and those they look after to visit our Centre at Delancey where a warm welcome will always await them.

 Further information can be found in this website.